 Source Document Standards

 We recognize the importance of clearly identifying sources.
-We will identify all Primary, Secondary and Tertiary sources we use.
+We identify all Primary and Secondary sources we use.
 We will also disclose how we found these sources, so the reader can follow the same path to obtain the same source document.
 References must have a traceable path that terminates at its OSD.
 Statements that quote historical text will be done verbatim.

 Due to the immense breadth of information accumulated and archived over the centuries, we use every tool possible to uncover and verify fact.
 We incorporate techniques found in various methodologies, including the Historical Method, Archival Research and in case of verifying information of physical items, the Scientific method.
 We use the product of these methodologies to write factual accounts of the past.

 History should not be altered or re-written unless the change is fully supported by empirical evidence that has passed objective peer review.
 Only then, history should be augmented with the new information.
 A clear path from prior evidence and assumptions should then be linked directly to the updated information so the comparison is acknowledged.
 Furthermore, historical fact must never be removed from public eye, as its presence is an educational tool from which society can strive to learn from – even if that lesson is uncomfortable to consider.